Jul 1, 2024 • 9 min read

 Losing weight after having a baby is challenging when you have so much to think about.
 If you’re gaining weight unexpectedly and don’t know why, be sure to talk to your healthcare provider to ensure you don’t have something reversible like diabetes, postpartum thyroiditis, or PCOS.

-If your provider doesn’t see anything concerning, you can use some simple strategies to prevent weight loss and lose weight safely.
+If your provider doesn’t see anything concerning, you can use some simple strategies to prevent weight loss and lose weight safely, including developing a healthy breastfeeding meal plan.

 Some strategies for losing weight postpartum include: